Where We Want to Live: Reclaiming Infrastructure for a New Generation of Cities (Hardcover)

 About the Author

 RYAN GRAVEL is the founding principal of Sixpitch and creator of the Atlanta Beltline, the reinvention of a 22-mile circle of railroads that began as the subject of his master's thesis.
-In September 2016, he was awarded the inaugural Judy Turner Prize.
-A designer, planner, and writer, he is increasingly called to speak to an international audience on topics as wide ranging as brownfield remediation, transportation, public health, affordable housing, and urban regeneration.
-Gravel lives with his family in Atlanta, Georgia.
+Today, Gravel is a designer, planner, writer, husband, and father.
+He is increasingly called to speak to an international audience on topics as wide ranging as brownfield remediation, transportation, public health, affordable housing, and urban regeneration.
+Through keen observation of the relationship between infrastructure and our way of life, he makes a compelling case about how we can shape the future of cities.